monarch-initiative/phenomics/docs/pages/clin-phen-webinar-part-2.md

 -- | -- | -- | --
 July 28, 2020 | Tuesday | 10am - 1pm PT | 1pm - 4pm ET

-The webinar link will be linked [here]() closer to the date.
+The webinar link will be available [here]() closer to the date.
 No registration needed.

 ### Background